NicolaiCushnir/learn-postgres/README.md

 # learn postgres
 ![JavaScript](img/postgres.png)

+### First Steps:
-You can install PostgreSQ with `scoop` if uou want or you can go [official site](https://www.postgresql.org/download/).
+You can install PostgreSQ with `scoop` or you can go [official site](https://www.postgresql.org/download/).

+**Warning** Be careful after you downloaded the postgreSQL and puted your `password` and `port` (5432).
+You must open `pgAdmin 4`.
+At windows 10 he is in left part of the search.Poti numi cum vrei dedavneie prilojenie, vse prilojenie sau chiar In other words, where you turn off the computer.

+### Work with PostgreSQL

 1. install postgres: `scoop install postgresql`